sveinung/writings/continuous_delivery_value.md

 just lay around waiting to be deployed in a year?
 Or for that matter, in a month or a week?")

-With CD your you get more responsive: Toward your customers, and toward your competitors.
+With Continuous Delivery you get more responsive: Toward your customers, and toward your competitors.
 You should be capable of deploying a given feature to production when the feature is ready with as little overhead as possible -- not as little part of a huge batch half a year later.
 If